Abby Wilde: Shakespeare and New Verse Plays

 As well as performing Shakespeare's plays, Wilde has also been involved in several Shakespeare-adjacent plays by new verse dramatists.
 A few highlights include Shakespeare's "King Phycus" by Tom Willmorth at Antaeus, which imagines a newly discovered "bad quarto" of a Shakespeare play in rhyming couplets.
 The storyline combines several of Shakespeare's works, including King Lear, Hamlet, Richard III, Romeo and Juliet and Julius Caesar into a new ‘found’ play that is full of wordplay, double entendres and stage combat.

 In New York City, Wilde worked with Shrunken Shakespeare company on IRA in 2015.
 Wilde also worked closely on a variety of new verse plays with Turn to Flesh Productions (TTF), which develops new plays in heightened text with vibrant roles for women and those underrepresented in classical art.
 With TTF, Wilde originated several roles with Artistic Director and playwright, Emily C. A. Snyder, including the leading roles of Glorielle of Syracuse in A Comedy of Heirors, or The Imposters, Princess Genevieve in The Other, Other Woman, and acting opposite Snyder as Margaret Ford in The Merry Widows of Windsor at the Sheen Center.
 Wilde also played the role of Psyche from Snyder's Cupid and Psyche several times, as well as taking on new roles by other verse playwrights.

 Podcasts

 From 2015 to 2016, Wilde was a co-host on the Shakespeare-inspired podcast, Pith and Moment.
-She is currently working on the development of several other podcasts and audio dramas which have not yet been released.
+AS of 2019, she was working on the development of several other podcasts and audio dramas which have not yet been released.